OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Intended purpose

-We make it possible for users to expand their network on XINGand invite non-users.
-When a user makes use of this feature, personal data is processed on their behalf and under their responsibility.
-XING makes appropriate functions available to users to manage the data processed on their behalf and in particular to delete this data.
-Users have the right and the option to cease the processing of personal data on their behalf at any time.
+We provide users with various address book and list upload features to enable them to expand their network on XING or to invite non-users.
+If we permanently save the data uploaded by way of an aforementioned feature, we make appropriate functions available to users to manage the data and, in particular, to delete this data.
+Users have the right and the option to cease the processing of personal data at any time.

 Source of the data

-Users who want to expand their personal network and already have access to your data can upload this information to XING.
+Users who already have access to your data can upload this information to XING.

 Visibility